qonceptual/QwikHttp/README.md

 #### Pass / Fail Boolean Response Handler

-You may also add a simple Yes/No global response handler within your send call that will get called whether the request Succeeds or fails.
+You may also use a simple Yes/No success response handler.
 ```
 QwikHttp<NSData>(urlString: "http://api.com", httpMethod: .get)
     .send { (success) -> Void in